Lectures on LHC Physics: Higgs physics

 The general expression for $g_{ggH}$ is not particularly handy, but for light Higgs bosons we can write it in a more compact form.
 We start with a Taylor series for $f(\tau)$ in the \underline{heavy-top limit} $\tau\gg 1$

-and combine it with all other $\tau$-dependent terms from Eq.(\ref{eq:higgs_eff1})
+and combine it with all other $\tau$-dependent terms from Eq.\eqref{eq:higgs_eff1}

-In this low-energy or heavy-top limit where we have \underline{decoupled the top quark} from the set of propagating Standard Model particles.
+In this low energy or heavy top limit we have \underline{decoupled the top quark} from the set of propagating Standard Model particles.
 The $ggH$ coupling does not depend on $m_t$ anymore and gives a finite result.
-Computing this finite result in Eq.(\ref{eq:effcoup_factors}) we included the top Yukawa coupling in the numerator.
-We emphasize again that while this low-energy approximation is very compact to analytically write down the effective $ggH$ coupling, it is not necessary to numerically compute processes involving the effective $ggH$ coupling.
+Computing this finite result in Eq.\eqref{eq:effcoup_factors} we had to include the top Yukawa coupling from the numerator.
+We emphasize again that while this low energy approximation is very compact to analytically write down the effective $ggH$ coupling, it is not necessary to numerically compute processes involving the effective $ggH$ coupling.

-In this low-energy limit we can easily add more Higgs bosons to the loop.
+In this low energy limit we can easily add more Higgs bosons to the loop.
 Attaching an external Higgs leg to the gluon self energy diagram simply means replacing one of the two top propagators with two top propagators and adding a Yukawa coupling